rancher/fleet/docs/troubleshooting.md

 # Troubleshooting

-This is a collection of information, which help you to troubleshoot if fleet is not working
+This section contains commands and tips to troubleshoot Fleet.

 ## Check status of fleet controller